Go swimming with your horse

 - Be mindful of your tack.
 Tack that holds your horse’s head can create a drowning situation.
-Don’t use tie downs, martingales, or other devices that prevents your horse from lifting his head and neck as high as possible.
+Don’t use tie-downs, martingales, or other devices that prevent your horse from lifting his head and neck as high as possible.
 When there is no more footing on the bottom, your horse will basically only poke his nose, ears, and eyes out of the water to swim.
 Tack can restrict this and your horse may drown.
 It’s horrible to even think about.
-Don’t think that you can control every step, he may spook at a lily pad and end up in deep water anyway.
+Don’t think that you can control every step, he may spook at a lily pad and end up in deep water.

 Migs with his eyes on the prize!

 - Know the water, the footing, the currents, and the rock situation before you go in.
 Ponds are usually great because there is no current, but there may be snapping turtles.
 Streams and rivers can have dangerous rocks, currents, and questionable footing.
 The ocean is fantastic and fun, stay on the hard pack sand near the water, deep sand can lead to tendon strains and injuries.
 And watch out for sharks.
-Footing is KEY - mud can have disasterous results including you and/or your horse getting stuck, as in need a tractor and the fire department to pull you out stuck.
-If you can't see the footing because it's covered in debris like leaves and twigs, I would stay away.
+Good footing is KEY – mud can have disastrouss results including you and/or your horse getting stuck.
+Like you will need a tractor and the fire department to pull you out kind of stuck.
+If you can’t see the footing because it’s covered in debris like leaves and twigs, I would stay away.

 - Be prepared for the “floating” situation.
 The deeper you go in, the more you tend to levitate above your horse.
 This makes it super fun, a little weird, and very easy to end up without a horse under you.

 - Have something to hang on to.
-A neck rope if great, if there is no chance of a leg getting stuck in it.
+A neck rope is great, if there is no chance of a leg getting stuck in it.
 So basically hang onto it all the time.
-You can also go in a cinched up bareback pad, and hang on to the front.
+You can also go in a cinched-up bareback pad, and hang on to the front.
 You can also relive your childhood as you “grab mane!”

 Lots of crazy mane to grab if need be.